 Nine Years!
 Nine Years!
 That is how long Pikmin fans had to wait for a new installment in this much beloved franchise.
 Sometimes, Nintendo you grind my gears to the point of rust.
-As much as you irk me at certain moments, I cannot stay mad especially when time after time again you deliver extraordinary experiences.
+As much as you irk me at certain times, I cannot stay mad especially, when time after time again you deliver extraordinary experiences.
 Pikmin 3 is, without a doubt, a worthy entry to the franchise and currently one of the best experiences on the Wii U.

-Following the typical tropes of space odysseys – the small crew crash lands on the terrestrial planet but now worst of; as food supplies have gone missing during the misadventure.
-The three explorers are in a difficult predicament – not only are they burden with the mission to save their home planet but have to collect enough food to themselves or face starvation.
+Following the typical tropes of space odysseys – the small crew crash lands on the terrestrial planet, but now worst of; as food supplies have gone missing during the misadventure.
+The three explorers are in a difficult predicament – not only are they burden with the mission to save their home planet, but have to collect enough food to themselves or face starvation.

 The fruit in PNF-404 is enormous – far too large for Charlie, Alph and Brittany to carry by themselves.
-Like all invaders, the trio recruit the native inhabitants to do the hard labour.
-Pikmin sure do lack the brains to think for themselves – anyone with a whistle – Pikmin will do whatever is commanded by their enslavers even run to their deaths.
+Like all invaders, the trio recruits the native inhabitants to do the hard labor.
+Pikmin lack the brains to think for themselves – anyone with a whistle – Pikmin will do whatever is commanded by their enslavers even run to their deaths.
 In Pikmin 3, there are five species of Pikmin.
 Series staples such as the Red (impervious to fire, good fighters), Yellow Pikmin (can be thrown far, conducts electricity) and Blue Pikmin (can survive underwater).
 The two new species are Rock Pikmin and Winged Pikmin.
 Rock Pikmin, obviously with the appearance and hardness of rock, can be thrown to shatter crystals.
 The Winged Pikmin, on the other hand, can fly over water and lift obstacles out of the ground.

 But I do wish there was more variety in the gameplay.
-Once deep into the game, you will be performing the same task as you were in the beginning of the game.
+Once well into the game, you will be performing the same task as you were in the beginning of the game.
 Throughout the entire story mode – for the most part – you will be collecting fruit, finding ceramic tiles to build bridges, destroying dirt walls, taking down electric fences and cracking crystals.
 Occasionally, you will find the odd environment puzzle involving balancing Pikmin on scales.
 But that is about it?
 I can’t figure my finger on it, but I do wish there was more to do in Pikmin 3.

 Perhaps, what I enjoyed most about Pikmin 3 is commanding my army of Pikmin into battle.
 It is empowering throwing the loyal cute Pikmin to carnivores – then watch them gnaw away into the flesh and even die for the sake of the master.
 I love the cute war cry the Pikmin scream when you command them to charge into an enemy.
 The final piece of the puzzle is the creative design of the enemies particularly the bosses.
 The artist at Nintendo should be given a lollipop for the good work in Pikmin.
 Only in the crazy minds back at Nintendo HQ could a splice monster between an onion and a crab could be created.
 How about a Bird that burrows itself underground?
 A Whale centipede?
 Pikmin 3 is artistically brilliant.

 Much has been said about the graphics of Pikmin 3.
 It is a lovely looking game; very pleasant to the eyes.
-Obviously, one cannot ignore the look res textures on the floor but the character models and certain visuals effect particularly in Twilight River are jaw dropping.
+Obviously, one cannot ignore the look res textures on the floor, but the character models and certain visuals effect, particularly in Twilight River are jaw dropping.
 If Nintendo churns out beautiful games like Pikmin throughout the Wii U life, then the power difference between the next gen rivals would not bother me one bit.

+Unfortunately, Pikmin 3 is a short game.
+Story took 8 hours to beat, and it took 15 hours to collect every single piece of fruit lying around.
+Apart from the main story mode – you can spend some time on Mission mode and the sublime Bingo Mode.
 Mission mode tests all the skills learnt in the story – with 3 distinct objective; gather the fruit, defeat the enemies and boss battle.
 So your efficiency in management and leadership in battle will be tested.
-The fun comes from aiming for lucrative high score.
+The fun comes from aiming for a lucrative high score.
 Enough of mission mode because bingo mode is where all the fun is at.
 This is a cute play on Bingo – essentially, you need to collect fruit to make a line of 4 on the bingo card.
 The craziness comes from the competitive nature of the game.
 You can’t help but try everything in your power to get that line before your opponent.
 I can imagine this would be a perfect mode to pop in during a party.